 Are your candles scented?

 All of our candles are NOT artificially scented.
 Our beeswax candles have the natural scent of honey and our bayberry candles have the natural scent of the bayberry plant.

 Why kind of dyes do you use in your candles?

 We do not use any dye in our natural or ivory beeswax candles nor do we use any in our bayberry wax candles.
 For all of our colored candles, we use aniline candle dyes.
 They are safe, effective and give clear and bright tones and provide a clean burn with no sediment.
 Due to the varying nature of beeswax, our colors will vary slightly from batch to batch.

 Do beeswax candles really burn longer?

 Yes.
 Beeswax is a long burning, natural wax.
 However, keep in mind, the burn time of a beeswax candle can be affected by the environment where it is burned.
 Breezes, fans, and vents will cause any candle to burn more quickly and drip.

 The white film on the candle is called Bloom.
 Bloom is the dull “finish” that appears on the surface of beeswax.
 It is caused by the softer oils in the wax coming to the surface.
 It is not harmful and can easily be removed with warm air of a dryer or buffing with your hand.
 When using a blow dryer, keep the dryer at a distance to prevent the melting of the wax.
-Some clients actually prefer the bloom on their beeswax candles.
+Some clients prefer the bloom on their beeswax candles.
 To expedite the process, you can place the candles in a freezer or cold environment.